justina-peciulyte/bigdata_exam/README.md

 ## Overview

 The objective of this assignment is to analyze large amounts of AIS data to detect vessel collision or closest proximity events of two vessels within a specified marine area.
-The project uses Spark fro efficient big data processing and Parquet file format for faster retrieval and storage.
+The project uses Spark for efficient big data processing and Parquet file format for faster retrieval and storage.
+The final output is presented as an HTML map showing +-10 trajectories for involved vessels.

+The containerized project is available at: LINK; all code is uploaded to a Github repository at: LINK.

+### Data Description

-The dataset used is provided by the Danish Maritime Authority (original source: <http://aisdata.ais.dk/>) and covers the whole month of December in 2021.
+The dataset used is provided by the Danish Maritime Authority: <http://aisdata.ais.dk/>; and covers the whole month of December in 2021.
 Additionally, we are interested in vessels operating within a 50 nautical mile radius area surrounding the center coordinate located at latitude: 55.225000, longitude: 14.245000.
 The code is built around key variables which must be present in the dataset when running the project:

 - MMSI
 - Timestamp